 6. For younger students, consider some volunteering.
 Plenty of organizations around town need help.
 It’s a good way to practice valuable skills and perhaps investigate a possible career.

 7. Construct a virtual field trip.
 Unfortunately, many students won’t have the opportunity to travel over the break.
 Take the time to construct a trip for them using online tools like Google Earth and YouTube.
 They can “travel” and get some brain activity at the same time.

 8. Make yourself available.
 We all know that teachers are dedicated, even over the summer.
-Make sure your students know that they can reach you via accepted social media during the break.
+Make sure your students know that they can reach you via accepted social media during the summer break.
 You can even buzz them with some questions to keep their brains working.